jsrn/jsrn.github.io/_posts/2022-07-05-questionable-ruby.md

 ---
 layout: post
-title: Terrible Ruby
+title: Questionable Ruby
 description: Just because you can, doesn't mean you should.
 Misadventures in Ruby programming.
 category: programming
-permalink: /terrible-ruby
+permalink: /questionable-ruby
 ---

 There's a lot you can do with Ruby's concepts of object individuation.
 A lot you probably shouldn't do.